Import multiple high-scale Kubernetes Clusters into Pulumi

 Infrastructure-as-Code is a way for provisioning infrastructure by describing the state of the infrastructure you want to get as a program that can be interpreted and executed.

-Pulumi is an infrastructure-as-code tool that provisions and manages cloud resources using general-purpose programming languages, enabling teams to apply software engineering practices to infrastructure delivery.
+Pulumi is an infrastructure-as-code (IaC) tool that provisions and manages cloud and Kubernetes resources using general-purpose programming languages.
+It is used when teams want reusable, testable infrastructure delivery with software engineering workflows and tooling.

-Common alternatives include Terraform, AWS CloudFormation, and Azure Bicep, with the best choice depending on language preferences, governance requirements, and the target cloud footprint.
+Common alternatives include Terraform, AWS CloudFormation, and Azure Bicep, with the best choice depending on preferred authoring model, governance requirements, and target cloud footprint.

 Some of the things we did include: